Kleinian groups of small Hausdorff dimension are classical Schottky groups I: Introduction and Main Theorem

 In the last step, we prove that when $\mathfrak{D}_{\G}$ is taken sufficiently small then $\G$ can be taken as Schottky group.
 This is based on basic topological arguments and some well known results on Kleinian groups.
-Although we proved (easy standard topological argument) that all sufficiently small Hausdorff dimension of the limit set of an finitely generated Kleinian group is a Schottky group, but as Dick Canary pointed out that its simpler in the $2$-generated case based on the result of Peter Shalen which assures that any $2$-generated Kleinian group is either free or confinite volume.
+Although we proved (easy standard topological argument) that all finitely generated Kleinian groups with Limit set of sufficiently small Hausdorff dimension is a Schottky group, but as Dick Canary pointed out that it's simpler in the $2$-generated case based on the result of Peter Shalen which assures that any $2$-generated Kleinian group is either free or cofinite volume.

-The paper is organized as follows: Section $2$, we state a strong form of Theorem 1.1 given in \cite{Hou} for two generators, which we shall use for selecting generators.
-Section $3$, for a given sequence of Schottky groups $\G_n$ with bounds on $Z_\G$ (see section $3$), we prove inequalities that will enable us to control fixed points of a given sequence of generators of $\G_n$ in relation to the Hausdorff dimensions $\mathfrak{D}_n$ of $\G_n.$ These well be used in the selection processes.
-Section $4$, a sufficient condition for a given pair of generator to be classical generator is proved which we will use in our generator selection process.
-Section $5$, we will use this in our generator selection process and prove that Schottky groups with small $\mathfrak{D}_n$ and bounds on $Z_\G$ are classical Schottky groups.
-Section $6$, we prove result that will remove the bound condition on $Z_\G.$ Section $7$ completes the proofs of our main theorem.
+The paper is organized as follows: In Section $2$, we define and lists global notations which will be used throughout the paper.
+In Section $3,$ a strong form of Theorem 1.1 given in \cite{Hou} will be stated for two generators, which we shall use for selecting generators, see Corollary \ref{cor-2}.
+In Section $4,$ for a given sequence of Schottky groups $\G_n$ with bounds on $Z_{\G_n}$ (see section $2$), we prove inequalities that will enable us to control fixed points of a given sequence of generators of $\G_n$ in relation to the Hausdorff dimensions $\mathfrak{D}_{\G_n}$ of $\G_n.$ These will be used in the selection processes.
+In Section $5$, sufficient conditions for a given pair of generators to be classical generators is proved which we will use in our generator selection process.
+In Section $6$, we will use tools developed in previous sections to form a generator selection process and prove that Schottky groups with small $\mathfrak{D}_{\G_n}$ and bounds on $Z_{\G_n}$ are classical Schottky groups.
+In Section $7$, we will prove the theorem that will remove the bound condition on $Z_{\G_n}.$ Section $8,$ completes the proofs of our main theorem by reducing finitely generated Kleinian groups with small Hausdorff dimensions to Schottky groups via a standard known topological argument. \centerline{ACKNOWLEDGEMENTS} I wish to express my deepest appreciation to the referee for spent enormous amount of time reading and correcting the paper which has made the paper much better.
+I would like to express my sincere appreciation and gratitude to Benson Farb for providing me guidance and support in the write-up of the paper.
+I would like to express my gratitude to Jim W. Anderson, Peter Shalen, Marc Culler, Dick Canary for their interests on the paper.
+I am indebted to Ying Zhou for all the support and unwavering help that has been provided to me during this work.